ybai62868/OpenCL_Xilinx-Intel_HeteroCL/docs/GETTING_STARTED.md

 - Runtime System: the component for specific tasks. e.g., CORDIC, KNN-Based Digit Recognition, GEMM, K-Means, LeNet Inference, Smith-Waterman Sequencing.

 For more information on how it works, you can refer to [TECHNICAL_DETAILS.md](./docs/TECHNICAL_DETAILS.md).

+---

+### How does it work?

+I don't want any mannual part occurs to the whole pipeline.
+You know, it will violate the principle that designing automation for high-performance and energy-efficient computer systems. **: )**

+As mentioned above, the whole pipeline can be split into three important parts.

+1. Imperative Code (Python).
+2. Kernel Code Generation (Computing Platforms).
+3. Host Code Generation (Runtime System).

+The simlpest way is to use [shared memory](https://www.tutorialspoint.com/inter_process_communication/inter_process_communication_shared_memory.htm) to **glue** data memory from a HeteroCL program to heterogeneous computing platforms.

+For more details about how to use shared memory in this pipeline, you can refer to [TECHNICAL_DETAILS.md](./docs/TECHNICAL_DETAILS.md).